Absence from work policy and annual leave procedure

 1. Subject of email must include AL [Cohort] [Name of requestor] e.g. AL 2021 Jones

-2. The trainee must stipulate what type of day it is on each date, Placement (PD), Study (SD) or teaching (TD).
-This is an example how a week of AL request should look: –
+1. The trainee must stipulate what type of day it is on each date; Placement (PD), Study (SD) or teaching (TD).

-3. The Trainee emails their supervisor and research tutors to ask for agreement on AL dates
+2. The Trainee emails their placement supervisor to ask for agreement on AL dates

-5. The Trainee receives agreement from supervisor and Research tutor, forwards email trail to Clinical tutor for their authorisation.
+4. The Trainee receives agreement from supervisor, forwards email trail to Clinical tutor for their authorisation, copying in their Research Tutor for information.

-6. Clinical tutor replies within a week with authorisation or raises concerns. .
+5. Clinical tutor replies within a week with authorisation or raises concerns.
 If no response comes from tutor, the trainee can chase for a reply.
-If Trainee receives and out of office before AL date request then forwards request to the Clinical Director.
+If Trainee receives an out of office before AL date request then forward request to the trainee’s VTG Lead, or in their absence, the Clinical Director.

-7. Trainee receives authorisation from Clinical tutor and forwards email trail, with tutor approved emails, to AL inbox.
+6. Trainee receives authorisation from Clinical tutor and forwards email trail with tutor approved emails, to AL inbox.

-8. Administration checks details, raises any concerns at the point, and proceeds to record dates.
+7. Administration checks details, raises any concerns at that point, and proceeds to record dates.

 Reclaiming leave lost due to sickness absence